bachp/git-mirror/README.md

 This has been tested against github.com but it might also work with on premise installations of GitHub.

-## Docker
+## Container

-There is also a docker image available.
-It can be used as follows:
+There is also a container image available.
+It can be used with docker or podman as follows:

 ```
-docker run -e PRIVATE_TOKEN="x" bachp/git-mirror git-mirror -g mirror -u http://gitlab.example.com
+docker run -e PRIVATE_TOKEN="x" ghcr.io/bachp/git-mirror git-mirror -g mirror -u http://gitlab.example.com
 ```

 ## Building & Installing